zhenHai1021/Tijarah-Blockchain-Notes/Chapter 3/Digital Signatures.md

   > 3.The signed message is then **transmitted** to the central office along with the **digital signature**.
   > 4. Upon **receiving** the message, the central office uses the **public key** from the branch office to **verify** the digital signature.
 If the verification is **successful**, it **confirms** that the message was indeed sent by the branch office and has no tampered with during transit.
   > 5. With the authenticity and integrity of the message **verified**, the central office can **proceed** to act on the instructions provided in the message, such as updating the account balance.
-> Authentication ensures if the message is intercepted by a malicious entity during transit, they would not be able forge or modify the message without detection.
-The use of digital signatures provides a secure authentication of the origin message for trust and security.
+> Authentication ensures the message transmission from malicious entity intercept, they would not be able forge or modify the message without detection.
+The use of DS provides a secure authentication of the origin message for trust & security.

 3. Non-repudiation: The signer cannot **deny** their intention of the transaction since the DS uniquely binds them to it.
-An entity that has signed some information cannot at a later time deny having signed it.
-Similarly, access to the access public key only does not enable a fraudulent party to fake a valid signature.
-Ensuring that secret keys used for authentication and non-repudiation have not been revoked before their usage.
-Revocation of key-pairs to prevent leaked secret keys from being exploited by unauthorized.
+An entity cannot at a later time deny having signed information.
+Access to public key alone does not enable forging valid signatures.
+Ensuring secret keys used for authentication and non-repudiation have not been revoked before use.
+Revocation of key-pairs prevent exploitation of leaked secret keys by unauthorized
 > [!Note]
 >  Similar to how a vendor checks the validity of a credit card online before accepting payment, verifying the revocation status of a key-pair requires an "online" check through methods like certificate revocation lists.
 Failure to revoke stolen key pairs promptly can lead to unauthorized use, such as signing bogus certificates for malicious purposes, which may only be discovered after the fact.